 Artwork for the day: Not exactly classical painting – Henri Matisse‘s “Dance”. and allow me to have one more, it is not exactly a painting, but I am going with “Loggia of Raphael”.
 The day I was there, I saw an art teacher bring a group of 8-year-olds, just sitting on the floor in the room to practice sketching… so cool – and it reminded me a little bit of what I saw in the Vatican’s Map Gallery.

 You may also want to know: The Best Rooms to Explore in the State Hermitage in Saint Petersburg

 Never forget it was the hottest day I experienced in my entire life in the U.S., and I would do anything to hide out in any place with air-conditioning… and yeah, the National Gallery!
 If you think 3 million pieces of objects in the State Hermitage Museum sounded incredible, how about more than 137 million objects in the National Gallery of Art?
 The collection includes not only Western European Fine Arts but also American Art from the 18th century beyond.
 The list of notable artists could go on and on… let’s just say generally all of the above, with French and British classical artists to some modern big names, plus American artists like Edward Hicks, Thomas Cole, John Singleton Copley, Edward Savage, and much more!

 Don’t miss the other impressive Smithsonian Institution museums, such as the National Air and Space Museum, National Museum of American History, National Museum of Natural History, and … I needed three months in D.C…

-You may also want to know: The Powerful Place, DC
+You may also want to know: How to Spend a Day Exploring the Best of Washington DC

 #4 The Vatican Museums